Datastar Racket SDK

 procedure

-(redirect location) string?
+(redirect sse location) void?

 location : string?